 Your Medical Support Makes All The Difference

-Before we left the hospital, my medical team was there to coach us through the initial feeding phase.
+Before we left the hospital, my medical team coached us through the initial feeding phase.
 But while some of the professionals were eager to help us breastfeed successfully, a few decided that making it work shouldn’t be my priority.

 A couple of professional angels made it possible for me to feed my son for as long as I did.
 On our last night, a seasoned nurse came by as my fussy baby struggled to latch.
 She took away the nipple shield and whipped out a small spray pen.
 She spritzed the shield and gave it back.